Yandex Cloud

 • Fee for storing the image in Compute Cloud (see Yandex Compute Cloud pricing).

-• If intending to use a custom Docker image to deploy the Yandex Cloud provider in the managing cluster, fee for storing a Docker image in the registry and outgoing traffic (see Yandex Container Registry pricing).
+• If intending to use a custom Docker image to deploy the Yandex Cloud provider in the management cluster, fee for storing the Docker image in the registry and outgoing traffic (see Yandex Container Registry pricing).

 Set up your infrastructureSet up your infrastructure